 Zenith angle 30°

-· What happens if there is no or not sufficient sunshine?
+· What happens if there is no or no sufficient sunshine?

-The solar Fresnel system is designed with a buffer storage that can compensate for short fluctuations of the incident solar irradiation duo to passing clouds.
+The solar Fresnel system is designed with a buffer storage that can compensate for short fluctuations of the incident solar irradiation due to passing clouds.
 Nevertheless, solar thermal systems only work with solar irradiation available.
-In overcast or rainy days the collector will not perform and therefore a typical backup system with biomass or fuels must take place.
+If overcast or on rainy days, the collector will not perform and therefore a typical backup system with biomass or fuels must take place.

 · Where can I install the collectors?
 How much area is needed?